astronomer/docs/astro/resource-reference-aws.md

 ### RDS Instance Type

 Every Astro Cluster on AWS is created with and requires an [RDS instance](https://aws.amazon.com/rds/).
-RDS serves as a primary relational database for the Data Plane and powers the metadata database of each Astro Deployment within a single Cluster.
+RDS serves as a primary relational database for the data plane and powers the metadata database of each Astro Deployment within a single Cluster.
 During the Cluster creation process, you'll be asked to specify an RDS instance type according to your use case and expected workload, but it can be modified at any time.

 Astro supports a variety of AWS RDS instance types.
 Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
 For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/rds/instance-types/).
 If you're interested in an RDS instance type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).